Discover The Top Places To Visit Near Arambol: North Goa’s Beauty

 Photo: FaizanAhmad21 / Wikimedia Commons

 Candolim Beach has become famous for its vibrant leisure activity and an enticing range of water activities, mostly at night.
 The beach is also much frequented by tourists due to the existence of scrub dunes on the shore.
-An added feature which is visible in Candolim Beach is the Ship of River Princess which has been stranded at the shore since the year 2000 and is now a main tourist attraction.
-Candolim is the typical Goan beach with all possible permutations and combinations of entertainment namely, nightlife, water sports, beach restaurants selling snacks, Goan fish curry and fries, and shops selling Goan traditional trinkets.
+An added feature which is visible in Candolim Beach is the Ship of River Princess which has been stranded at the shore since the year 2000, now a main tourist attraction.
+Candolim is the typical Goan beach with all possible permutations and combinations of entertainment.
+These include water sports, beach restaurants selling snacks, Goan fish curry and fries, and shops selling Goan traditional trinkets.

 Distance From Arambol: 26.4 km